 place: Mitterbuch (near Munich)

-You can download the report as a PDF File with pictures here.
+For a better readability ou can download the report as a PDF File with pictures here.

 In mid of october Hannes, Anatolij, Friedi, Klaus, Sonja, Ben, Luce, Niklas and me took full use of the last warm summer days.
 After having examined an urban highline spot in the center of Munich and having done an urbane slack action, both on Friday night, we went to Luce’s hut out in the farmlands surrounding Munich in order to spent a relaxing weekend there and possibly rig a 300-400 m long slackline.
 While Luce was getting the second group of people from Munich in his car, I was already searching a suitable spot.
 The first two suitable spots would have had more than 10 m sag, so that I would have been standing at least 6 m above the ground in the middle...